sonatype/codestyle/README.md

 And some reference examples (which won't compile so don't even try) to help refine the style properly in supported environments.

+The reference examples should reflect the desired format.
+The IDE configurations may not support or respect this, which is okay while we're developing the format and auto-formatters.

 ## Basics

 ### General